 This pumpkin streusel coffee cake is a delicious holiday dessert!
-Have this on hand for those last minute visitors or serve it for a holiday brunch.
+A slice of this flavorful gluten free cake is perfect with a cup of hot tea or cider.
+You’ll want to have this on hand for those last minute visitors or serve it for a holiday brunch.

 My son likes to have dairy free hot chocolate and watch the Thanksgiving Day parade on TV in his pajamas.
 I like to watch a little too, as long as everything is going pretty smoothly.

 If you have overnight guests, or like to have a leisurely morning with coffee, this pumpkin streusel coffee cake is just the thing to make.

 If you’d like to have a few allergy friendly desserts on hand, try these pumpkin breakfast cookies, pumpkin chocolate sandwich cookies, or glazed carrot mini muffins.